 - Non-medical personnel, such as interpreters, chaplains, and administrative professionals.

-Volunteers will be assigned to roles that best fit their skills and background.
+Volunteers will be assigned to roles that best fit their skills, credentials, and experience.

-In order to enroll in the PMRC and maintain an active status, volunteers need to:
+In order to enroll in the Philadelphia MRC and maintain an active status, volunteers need to:

-- Provide and maintain updated contact information with the PMRC in our volunteer registry.
+- Provide and maintain updated contact information in our volunteer registry.

 - Undergo a criminal background check.